Avoid Getting Sick Next Flu Season

 - Green tea

-Smoothies, protein shakes, and superfood powder are great ways to keep your immune system boosted as well.
+Smoothies, protein shakes, and superfood powder is great ways to keep your immune system boosted as well.

 Also, stay hydrated and drink lots of water.
 You should have at least eight glasses of water every day.
 Avoid foods that are high in sugar and fat, like candies, fast foods, and juice.